 Obtaining the M. A. degree in Japanese Pedagogy requires three summers of study, which can be completed either consecutively or over a six-year period.
 Students must compile a total of 36 credits, consisting of eleven courses and an M. A. thesis focusing on a particular area of Japanese Pedagogy.
 The Japanese Pedagogy Program does not accept credits from other institutions.
 Students not seeking an M. A. degree are also welcome to attend classes.

 Admissions Instructions for Applicants:

 1) Graduate School of Arts and Sciences on-line application

 3) Transcripts from all undergraduate and graduate institutions attended

 4) Two letters of recommendation

-6a) Non-native speakers of English must have a TOEFL score of 570 (IBT88/CBT230) or higher.
-Exceptions: 1) Students applying only for the Intermediate/Advanced Japanese course do not need a TOEFL score.
+7a) Non-native speakers of English must have a TOEFL score of 570 (IBT88/CBT230) or higher.
+Exceptions: 1) Students applying only for the Elementary Japanese Pedagogy course do not need a TOEFL score.
 2) Non-native English speakers who hold a bachelor's degree from a four-year college in the United States do not need a TOEFL score.
 However, students who have only a two-year degree (such as an MA) from an American university are NOT exempt from submitting a TOEFL score.

 We look forward to your application and hope to see you in New York this summer!